pivotal/docs-tap/prerequisites.hbs.md

 - Minikube.
     - Reference the [resource requirements](#resource-requirements) in the following section.
     - Hyperkit driver is supported on macOS only.
 Docker driver is not supported.
-- Redhat Openshift Container Platform 4.10
+- Redhat Openshift Container Platform v4.10
-    - Vsphere
+    - vSphere
     - Baremetal
 - Tanzu Kubernetes Grid multicloud.
 - vSphere with Tanzu v7.0 U3a (not compatible with Tanzu Application Platform v1.0.0 or earlier).<br>